 If I had a parenting label, I would likely be sporting the “unadventurous mom” badge.
-I loathe camping, fishing is boooooring, hiking requires way too much sweating and most of the time I’d rather read a magazine on a chaise longue under the sun than swim in the cold-ass pool.
+I loathe camping, fishing is boooooring, hiking requires way too much sweating and most of the time I’d rather read a magazine on a chaise lounge under the sun than swim in the cold-ass pool.

 I really don’t care what you do with your kids.
 If you’re spending quality time with them, then I think you’re a FANTASTIC mom.